mattermost/docs/source/install/cloud-changelog.md

  - Added an onboarding tour point for Global Drafts.

 #### Administration
- - The max size of uploaded emojis is now reduced to 512KiB to reduce image download bandwidth.
+ - The maximum size of uploaded emojis is reduced to 512KB to reduce image download bandwidth.
  - Users can now monitor the progress of the bulk export job via its metadata field.
 It is available at ``mmctl export job show <jobID>``.
- - Compliance exports no longer timeout when uploading to S3.
+ - Compliance exports no longer time out when uploading to S3.
  - Users can now supply a certificate authority (CA) file and client certificates for the Elasticsearch client.
  - Grafana metrics are now available for database connection metrics.
 They are:
     - ``max_open_connections``